 Although there is an airport actually within Reykjavik it is mainly used as a domestic airport but does include flights to and from Greenland and the Faroe Islands.
 Iceland’s main airport is Keflavík International Airport which is located 30 miles away from Reykjavik city center.

-1. Miðborg, where to stay in Reykjavik for first time tourists
+Overviews of best areas to stay in Reykjavik for tourists

 Borgartún is a street in this district that gained importance to both the city and the country during Iceland’s economic crisis of 2008 as three of the country’s main four banks have their HQs located there.
 This means the street and the district constitute the country’s financial center as well as its cultural center.

 Miðborg has always been prominent in Icelandic history as it was the site of the first settlement on the island.
 The first person to settle on the island was Ingólfur Arnarson.
 On first reaching the island’s coast Arnarson threw two wooden poles he had brought from his homeland, Norway, into the sea and vowed to settle where ever they drifted ashore.
 He found the poles two days after landing ashore in what is now Miðborg and good to his word formed the first settlement there.

 Throughout Iceland’s history, the two poles have been prominent, featured on a variety of different stamps and coins and since 1957 are represented on Reykjavik’s official Coat of Arms.